 Lundy is the largest island in the Bristol Channel, and lies 19 km off the coast of Devon.
 The number of puffins on the island which may have given the island its name, declined in the late 20th and early 21st centuries, with the 2005 breeding population estimated to be only two or three pairs, as a consequence of depredations by brown and black rats (Rattus rattus) (which have now been eliminated) and possibly also as a result of commercial fishing for sand eels, the puffins’ principal prey.
 Since 2005, the breeding numbers have been slowly increasing.
 Adults were seen taking fish into four burrows in 2007, and six burrows in 2008.
 More on Wikipedia

 The RSPB has just published a report on the role Britain’s 2,600 golf courses can play in providing sanctuaries for birds and other wildlife, especially in rough and out-of-bounds areas, which account for some 140,000 hectares across the country.
 Golf has been heavily criticised by green groups for excessive water, pesticide and fertiliser use, but according to the RSPB’s Nigel Symes, “Golf courses may have gained a bad reputation, perhaps not always justified, amongst environmentalists in the past but that is changing.”
-Read the rest of this entry
+Continue reading RSPB say golf courses can by good for wildlife

 The good news is that several of Britain’s most endangered species are no longer on the red list: bittern, avocet, osprey, stone-curlew and cirl bunting have all benefited from targeted conservation.
 Red kites and sea eagles are recovering rapidly thanks to successful reintroduction programmes.
 The bad news is that four out of every ten common birds in Britain are declining, notably the nightingale, skylark, swift, guillemot and house sparrow.